gildardocamelo/holbertonschool-zero_day/0x00-vagrant/README.md

-# 0-hello_ubuntu
+# 0-Hello, ubuntu

-This <README.md> is a file that contains a text file.
+This <README.md> is a file that contains a file that runs a basic bash script.

 ## List :page_facing_up: